 Generally, the approved home provides food and shelter for the fostered cat or kitten (SNKI will supplement as supplies permit).
 Medical costs are covered by SNKI, with prior approval.

 You can find the link to our foster application here.

 Brooke was born without hip joints to a feral mother.
 She was trapped as a kitten and brought into the SNKI fostering program and required intensive rehabilitation therapy.
 Thanks to her foster mom, Lisa, Brooke received the attention and care she needed and SNKI covered the vet costs.
 Fundraising for Brooke was a success and as she grew she was able to receive a specialized cart that would help her get around.
 Brooke is a dynamic cat who doesn’t “see” herself with a disability.
-Living with her permanent foster mom, Lisa and her boyfriend David and five other cats and a dog, Brooke is the spunkiest of them all and keeps everyone on their toes!
-Brooke has stolen the hearts of the community, has been featured in the The Whig Standard and Station 14 and is living the good life in her loving home with Lisa with continued support from SNKI.
+Living with her permanent foster mom, Lisa and her boyfriend David and five other cats and a dog, Brooke was the spunkiest of them all and kept everyone on their toes!
+Brooke stole the hearts of the community, was featured in the The Whig Standard and Station 14 and lived the good life in her loving home with Lisa.

 Brooke crossed the rainbow bridge on May 14, 2019.
 Brooke had a beautiful, loved little life. ❤️💔 If you want to see what an amazing kitty Brooke was, check out the video we made on Facebook.